 - Very High – You would tolerate losing more than 50% of your value in a market downturn.

-- Not Sure? – You’re directed to take a four-question questionnaire to determine your tolerance for risk.
+- Not Sure? – Take a four-question questionnaire to determine your tolerance for risk.

-Once you complete the information requested, you click the Build My Investment Plan button, and you’ll be shown your portfolio.
+Once you complete the information requested, click the Build My Investment Plan button, and view your portfolio.